 Does Vinegar Kill Mold?

 Vinegar is also great for removing mold on the glass shower door.
-And you can wash your fruit in it to remove any mold or prevent mold from growing on it.
+And you can wash your fruit in it to remove or prevent mold from growing on it

 How to remove mold using vinegar:

 - Spray white vinegar onto the area that contains the mold.

 - Let it sit for 1 – 2 hours.

 - Wipe up the mold with a damp rag or microfiber cloth.